hashkrish/se2001-notes/question_papers/22t3/endterm/set_2.md

 (c) either soft link or hard link

-(d) links will not work for this requirement
+(d) links will not work this requirement

 ### Answer